Frequently Asked Questions

 Have Cocteau Twins ever performed in concert?

-Cocteau Twins toured and performed live quite consistently beginning in 1982.
+Though widely thought of as a “studio band,” Cocteau Twins toured and performed live quite a lot, even before their first album was released in 1982.
 They took a hiatus from live performance during the late 1980s, but performed regularly in concert and on television from 1990 until 1996.
 In earlier years, a reel-to-reel tape player was often the band’s “fourth member” on stage, providing drums and other sounds.
-On the 1990/91 Heaven or Las Vegas world tour, concertgoers were treated to exquisite visuals and beautiful light displays accompanying the music, as well as a few extra musicians (but still no drummer, and lots of machinery on stage).
-On 1993/94’s Four-Calendar Café tour, as well as the 1996 Milk & Kisses tour, the live band was augmented to three guitarists, a bassist, a keyboard player, a live drummer and a percussionist (and of course the singer).
+On the 1990/91 Heaven or Las Vegas world tour, concert-goers were treated to exquisite visuals and beautiful light displays accompanying the music, as well as a few extra musicians (but still no drummer, and lots of machinery on stage).
+On 1993/94’s Four-Calendar Café tour, as well as the 1996 Milk & Kisses tour, the three core members were joined by two more guitarists, a keyboard player, a live drummer and a percussionist.
 Each tour was more dynamic than the last.
 But, as with all such things, one should never expect the live performance to be the same as the studio recording.
 Numerous live recordings and videos exist online, of varying quality.
 They should give you some idea of what it was like, though nothing is better than having been there in the moment.

 Where can I find live recordings of their performances?